zenghost1/TognTrim/README.md

 1. Preferably use barrel pattern on shared.dart folder.
 If unknown you can search about it.

-2. I have already added basic structure or pattern to be followed and deleted linux,macOS,windows files as they are unnecessary in this project.
+2. added basic structure or pattern to be followed and deleted linux,macOS,windows files as they are unnecessary in this project.